daljeetarora/gettingandcleaningdata-project/README.md

 gettingandcleaningdata-project
 ==============================

-##run_analyis.R
 Daljeet Arora
 daljeet_arora@yahoo.com

-The readme presents the assumptions and steps used to generate a tidy dataset as per the requirements stated in the course project in 'Getting and Cleaning Data' course in Coursera.org.
+This readme presents the assumptions and steps used to generate a tidy dataset as per the requirements stated in the course project in 'Getting and Cleaning Data' course in Coursera.org.

 Refer to 'Getting and Cleaning Data' course in Coursera.org for more details.